guidoism/taxes/README.md

 # Warning

-I am not a tax professional and I can't guarantee that they are correct.
-In fact, not only that, but I can guarantee that they are wrong because I've simplified them in places where they don't make sense for my specific situation.
+I am not a tax professional and I can't guarantee that this is perfectly correct.
+In fact, not only that, but I can guarantee that it's wrong since I've simplified it in places where it doesn't make sense for my specific situation.

 Despite that I've tried my best to make them accurate.